 Lobbying is a trade.
 And like all businesses, it has its own jargon describing his techniques, his way of being.
-Examples often related to communication skills as the management perception .
+Examples often related to communication techniques as the perception management .
 One can find some in the guide Brussels LobbyPlanet citing some of the techniques which are the subject of specific training, especially during sessions led by Chrissie Kimmons, an experienced lobbyist.

 - The Trojan horse.
 Inspired by the legend of the battle between the Greeks and Trojans, the Trojan horse technique involves some form of infiltration.
 It is valid especially on the Internet.
-This technique of influence is to inform the users.
+This technique of influence aims to inform internet users.
 In doing so it may cause them to position themselves on the theme put forward by the influencer.
-This can also take the form of a structure set up with the "target" to be informed about the laws of the opponent.
+This can also take the form of a structure put in place in the "target" to be informed about the laws of the opponent.
 Thus, AmCham EU, the American Chamber of Commerce in Brussels , is suspected of acts as a Trojan horse in the EU to defend American interests of the State or its enterprises.

-2. The combat helicopter.
+2. The gunship.
 Technical radical whose average is the threat of an economic relocation, directly or indirectly, if the legislation in place, or planned, is not questioned.
-In recent years in France, threats of relocation were legion.
+In recent years in France, the relocation threats were legion.
 And while our country is one of those who benefit most from foreign investment.
 This is what is happening in France now about the carbon tax about industrial.

 3. Gunship.
 English version of the combat hélicopère.